wangyichen1064431086/cascade/README.md

 The paramA is your data, eg:myCity.
 And the paramB is an array of the ids of your "select" element, eg :["id1","id2","id3"]

 ## Preview the demo
-I had writed a demo for you to preview the effect.
+I had written a demo for you to preview the effect.

 You just need to